-AM is an attitude, not a prescriptive process.
-AM comprises a collection of values that agile modelers adhere to, principles that agile modelers believe in, and practices that agile modelers apply.
+1. AM is a way of thinking (WoT), not a prescriptive process.
+Agile Modeling comprises a collection of values that agile modelers adhere to, principles that agile modelers believe in, and practices that agile modelers apply.
 AM describes a style of modeling, when used properly in agile environments, that results in better quality software and faster development while avoiding over-simplification and unrealistic expectations.
 AM is not cookbook approach to development – if you’re looking for detailed instructions for creating Unified Modeling Language (UML) sequence diagrams or drawing user interface flow diagrams then you need to pick up one of the many modeling books listed in the article Modeling Artifacts.
 In particular I highly suggest my own bookThe Object Primer 3/e (although naturally I’m biased).

-AM is a supplement to existing methods, it is not a complete methodology.
+2. AM is a supplement to existing methods, it is not a complete methodology.
 The primary focus of AM is on modeling and its secondary focus is on documentation.
 That’s it.
-AM techniques should be used to enhance modeling efforts of teams following agile methodologies such as XP, Disciplined Agile Delivery (DAD), and Feature Driven Development (FDD).
+AM techniques should be used to enhance modeling efforts of teams following agile methodologies such as Kanban, SAFe, and Scrum.
 AM can also be used with prescriptive processes although will not be as successful the less agile the process is.
+Figure 1 depicts how AM practices should be tailored into existing software processes as part of defining your way of working (WoW).

 3. AM is a way to work together effectively to meet the needs of stakeholders.
 Agile developers work as a team with their stakeholders, who in turn take a direct and active role in the development of the system.